carlo-mr/coding-and-cooking/_posts/2019-07-13-accelerate.md

 Integrating feedback from information security teams early in the process e.g. during design or demos reduces the time needed to spend later on to fix security issues.

-### Implement continous delivery (CD)
+### Implement continuous delivery (CD)

-Continous delivery has positive impact on various aspects: delivery performance, quality, culture, reduced burnouts and deployment pain.
+continuous delivery has positive impact on various aspects: delivery performance, quality, culture, reduced burnouts and deployment pain.
 Although of course this comes not for free.
 A lot of things have to be automated, team interaction and ways of working have to be rethought.

 ## Architecture